SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 Below the send connection and push connection status, the time of the last communication is displayed.

 {{< c8y-admon-info >}}
 "Last communication" and "Last updated" are two entirely different time stamps.
 "Last communication" indicates when a device has last sent data.
 "Last updated" indicates when the inventory entry of the device was last updated.
-This update may have originated from the device, from the web user interface or from another application.
+This update may have originated from the device, from the web user interface or from another web app.
 {{< /c8y-admon-info >}}

 In the  **Required interval** field you can specify an interval.
 This parameter defines how often you expect to hear from the device.
 If, for example, you set the required interval to 60, you expect the device at least to communicate once in an hour with {{< product-c8y-iot >}}.
 The interval is either set by the device itself, based on the device's knowledge how often it will try to send data, or it is set manually by you.